Charles Gordon-Lennox, 6th Duke of Richmond: Background and education

 Born at Richmond House, London, he was the eldest son of Charles Lennox, 5th Duke of Richmond, and his wife Lady Caroline Paget, eldest daughter of Field Marshal Henry Paget, 1st Marquess of Anglesey.

-He was educated at Westminster School before going up to Christ Church, Oxford, and played first-class cricket for Oxford University, being awarded Hon.
+He was educated at Westminster School before going up to Christ Church, Oxford, and played for Oxford University, being awarded Hon.
 DCL in 1870.

 Commissioned into the Royal Horse Guards in 1839, he served as Aide-de-Camp to the Duke of Wellington from 1842 until 1854.
 Born with the surname Lennox, when his father inherited the Gordon estates from his uncle, the family took the additional surname Gordon-Lennox, by Royal Licence dated 9 August 1836.

 Landowner of 286,000 acres mostly in Banff, Aberdeen and Inverness, in Sussex he owned 17,000 acres.
 By 1883, the Duke of Richmond had an income of £80,000 a year from his English and Scottish estates.